How do you make the saltwater for a saltwater reef tank?

 Use a reef journal to track your readings over time to stay disciplined and look for any problems.

 This process of how to make saltwater from a reef salt mix can get a bit more complicated if you don’t have a high quality, pure water coming from your tap.
 If there is a lot of chlorine in your municipal water, you may need to use a dechlorinator to purify your tap water first, or you may need your own RODI system to purify your water prior to use.
-But if you are a beginner in the saltwater aquarium world, I encourage you to start off small, with a nano aquarium, try out a fish-only aquarium first with a tried and true species, like captive-bred clownfish, and get some experience mixing the saltwater with tap water and a high quality salt mix first–before you go crazy with all the extra purification equipment.
+But if you are a beginner in the saltwater aquarium world, I encourage you to start off small, with a nano aquarium, try out a fish-only aquarium first with a tried and true species, like captive-bred clownfish, and get some experience mixing the saltwater with tap water salt mix first–before you go crazy with all the extra purification equipment.
 Don’t get me wrong–the highest quality water will give you the best results, but depending on the size of your set-up and the purity required by the animals you plan to keep in your tank–all of that complexity and expense may not be warranted, so why not start out slowly–test, observe and see.

 I hope that helps demystify the process of how to make saltwater from a reef salt mix.
 If you liked this article and want to take things to the next level, I encourage you to check out: The New Saltwater Aquarium Guide to learn more about what it takes to be a successful saltwater aquarium hobbyist.